george-gca/george-gca.github.io/FAQ.md

 # Frequently Asked Questions

 Here are some frequently asked questions.
-If you have a different question, please check if it was not already answered in the Q&A section of the [GitHub Discussions](https://github.com/alshedivat/al-folio/discussions/categories/q-a).
+If you have a different question, please check if it was not already answered in the Q&A section of the [GitHub Discussions](https://github.com/alshedivat/al-folio/discussions/categories/q-a) of the original al-folio.
+If not, feel free to ask a new question there.

+If your question is related to localization, please check if it was not already answered in the Q&A section of the [GitHub Discussions](https://github.com/george-gca/multi-language-al-folio/discussions/categories/q-a).
 If not, feel free to ask a new question there.

 - [After I create a new repository from this template and setup the repo, I get a deployment error.
 Isn't the website supposed to correctly deploy automatically?](#after-i-create-a-new-repository-from-this-template-and-setup-the-repo-i-get-a-deployment-error-isnt-the-website-supposed-to-correctly-deploy-automatically)
 - [I am using a custom domain (e.g., `foo.com`).
 My custom domain becomes blank in the repository settings after each deployment.
 How do I fix that?](#i-am-using-a-custom-domain-eg-foocom-my-custom-domain-becomes-blank-in-the-repository-settings-after-each-deployment-how-do-i-fix-that)